tpwd/ke_search/Documentation/Configuration/Avoid404Error.rst

 Therefore the default ke_search parameters are excluded in the `ext_localconf.php` using the `['FE']['cacheHash']['excludedParameters']` option.

-In some cases you will need to add a similar configuration to your sitepackage as well:
+If you have configured ke_search to use a different parameter for submitting the search word you will have to exclude the search word parameters manually:

-* You have enabled the `enforcevalidation` option **and**
+* If you have enabled the `enforcevalidation` option **and**
-* use filters **or**
 * have changed the parameter for the search word using `plugin.tx_kesearch_pi1.searchWordParameter`

-In these cases you will have to exclude the filter parameters and/or the search word parameter in the same way.

 Example
 =======